hsawadaunr/webpage/content/project/student_projects/index.md

 ---

 ## Student research projects
-A senior thesis project usually takes at least a year.
-For UNR undergraduate and graduate students who are interested in working with me on high energy density physics using a high-intensity short-pulse laser, contact to hsawada at unr.edu or walk in my office.
+A senior thesis project usually takes at least a year (two semesters).
+For UNR undergraduate and graduate students who are interested in working with me on projects in high energy density physics and inertial confinement fusion using a high-intensity short-pulse laser, contact to hsawada at unr.edu or walk in my office.
 <hr>